damizo/elasticsearch-app/README.md

 docker push targetRepository:tag

 Important:
-- Spock tests will pass only if your elastir_search Docker images is up
+- Spock tests will pass only if your elastir_search Docker image is up

 TODO:
 - More domains